kyhau/aws-notebook/Networking.md

    3. Use **bucket policies** to control access to buckets from specific endpoints, or specific VPCs.
 1. If a Lambda function needs to access both VPC resources and the public internet, the VPC needs to have a **NAT gateway** in a **public subnet**.

-### Gateway Load Balancer
-1. Gateway Load Balancers enable you to deploy, scale, and manage virtual appliances, such as firewalls, intrusion detection and prevention systems, and deep packet inspection systems.
-1. L3 (network layer), listens for all IP packets across all ports and forwards traffic to the target group that's specified in the listener rule.
-1. Use GENEVE protocol on port 6081.
-It supports a MTU (maximum transmission unit) size of 8500 bytes.
-1. It maintains stickiness of flows to a specific target appliance using 5-tuple (for TCP/UDP flows) or 3-tuple (for non-TCP/UDP flows).

 ### Enhanced Networking (network speeds)
 1. Higher packet-per-second (PPS) performance, lower inter-instance latencies, very low network jitter: